slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 - a good decision is risking little for the opportunity to gain a lot. and vice-versa.
 - Actions > Thoughts; Actions change the world.
 Not beliefs.
 - As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.
-- Ask yourself “does this decision require fast or slow thinking?”
+- Ask yourself «does this decision require fast or slow thinking?
 - Beliefs lag behind reality.
 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 - Blue collar want to feel the same as others.
 White collar want to feel different from others.
 - Consensus happens just in the beginning and in the end of something.